harrisonlab/phytophthora_fragariae/popgen_analysis/MKT_analysis.md

 ```

 #B)

-##McDonald-Kreitman test (a couple of genotypes from the outgroup species required) calculated by PopGenome
+##McDonald-Kreitman test (a couple of genotypes from the outgroup species required) calculated by PopGenome.
 ##As an example, generate FASTA input using VCF created in A) 1

 mkdir -p $input/mkt
 cd $input/mkt
 ref_genome=/home/sobczm/popgen/other/phytophthora/genomes/95m_contigs_hardmasked.fa